Zodiac1978/history-dewp/README.md

 https://glueckpress.com/5472/offener-brief-wordpress-community-deutschland/

 ## Das erste "offizielle" WordCamp in Hamburg 2014
-Histrorische Keynote von Zé: https://speakerdeck.com/zedejose/wordcamp-hamburg-2014
+Historische Keynote von Zé: https://speakerdeck.com/zedejose/wordcamp-hamburg-2014

 > I would say Germany is a beautiful example.
 Germany is a very close knit community, one of the strongest running and one of the oldest, other than the US.
 Earlier this year WordCamp Hamburg had many foreigners in attendance.
 That didn’t happen in Germany in the past.
 That’s the big difference.
 Now they’re looking outside. https://wptavern.com/wordpress-beyond-boundaries-a-recap-of-wordcamp-europe-2014